DevExpress-Examples/wpf-mvvm-behaviors-gallery-based-theme-palette-selector/README.md

 * [MainWindow.xaml](./CS/MainWindow.xaml) (VB: [MainWindow.xaml](./VB/MainWindow.xaml))
 <!-- default file list end -->
-# How to implement a theme selector based on a bar item
+# How to Implement a Theme Palette Selector Based on a Bar Item

 <p>This example demonstrates how to implement the theme palette selector functionality in WPF applications.